The abundance and SYZ conjectures in families of hyperkahler manifolds: Hyperk ahler manifolds and Teichm uller spaces

 \subsection{The semiample Teichm\"uller space}

 As before, we let $M$ be a hyperk\"ahler manifold.
 As was explained above, the Teichm\"uller space of $M$ parametrizes the complex structures of hyperk\"ahler type on $M$ up to isotopy.
-Our goal is to introduce and study a space that parametrizes pairs $(I, L)$ where $I\in \Comp(M)$ and $L$ is a semiample line bundle on $(M, I)$, again up to isotopy.
-We will call this space the semiample Teichm\"uller space (see \ref{defn_Teich_sa}).
+Our goal is to introduce and study a space that parametrizes pairs $(I, L)$, where $I\in \Comp(M)$ and $L$ is a semiample line bundle on $(M, I)$, again up to isotopy.
+We will call this space the semiample Teichm\"uller space (see~\Cref{defn_Teich_sa}).

 We will always study the complex structures in some fixed connected component $\Teich^\circ(M)$ of the Teichm\"uller space.
-It is clear that within a connected component of the semiample Teichm\"uller space the first Chern class of the bundle $L$ can not change.
-Therefore we start by fixing a primitive non-zero cohomology class $\ell \in V_\bbZ = H^2(M,\bbZ)$ such that $q(\ell) = 0$.
+It is clear that, within a connected component of the semiample Teichm\"uller space, the first Chern class of the bundle $L$ cannot change.
+Therefore, we start by fixing a primitive non-zero cohomology class $\ell \in V_\bbZ = H^2(M,\bbZ)$ such that $q(\ell) = 0$.
 If $L\in\Pic(M, I)$ with $c_1(L) = \ell$, then $\ell$ is of Hodge type $(1,1)$ on $(M,I)$, so $\Per(I)$ is $q$-orthogonal to $\ell$.
+We need to consider only those deformations of $I$ for which $\ell$ stays of Hodge type $(1,1)$, \textit{i.e.}~such that $L$ deforms together with $I$ as a holomorphic line bundle.
+The periods of such deformations of $I$ are orthogonal to $\ell$.
 We therefore consider the intersection

+The domain $\widetilde\DD_\ell$ has two connected components; we will consider only one of them.
+Below we explain this in more detail.

 Note that the restriction of $q$ to $\ell^\perp\subset V_\bbR$ has one-dimensional kernel spanned by $\ell$.
-Let $W = \ell^\perp / \bbR \ell$ be the quotient with the induced quadratic form which we also denote by $q$.
+Let $W = \ell^\perp / \bbR \ell$ be the quotient with the induced quadratic form, which we also denote by $q$.
 The signature of $q$ on $W$ is $(2,\dim W - 2)$.
-It is well known (see e.g. \cite{_Verbitsky:Torelli_}) that the corresponding period domain
+It is well known (see \textit{e.g.}~\cite{_Verbitsky:Torelli_}) that the corresponding period domain

 has two connected components.
 Indeed, $\DD'$ is isomorphic to the homogeneous space